-This legislation establishes a clear boundary between traditional compounders and compounding manufacturers, which make sterile human drug products without or in advance of a prescription and sell those products across state lines.
+This legislation establishes a clear boundary between traditional compounders and compounding manufacturers, which make sterile products without or in advance of a prescription and sell those products across state lines.
 It clarifies a national, uniform set of rules for compounding manufacturers while preserving the states' primary role in traditional pharmacy regulation.
+The proposal creates a similar structure for oversight of compounded animal drugs, and clarifies the law on compounding from bulk chemicals for animals.